weixiao-huang/saepa_website/README.md

 gulp build
 ```

-and the target is in the `./dist` director.
+and the build file is in the `./dist` director.

 ### Powered with all the love from SAEPA